Rogue Fitness

 Rogue Fitness (legally named Coulter Ventures, LLC, often branded and referred to as Rogue) is an American manufacturer and distributor of gym equipment based in Columbus, Ohio.
-Its produces strength and conditioning equipment such as weightlifting barbells, plates and racks, kettlebells, as well as a range of fitness related equipment for CrossFit boxes, home gyms, military, collegiate, and professional sports teams.
+It produces strength and conditioning equipment such as weightlifting barbells, plates and racks, kettlebells, as well as a range of fitness related equipment for CrossFit boxes, home gyms, military, collegiate, and professional sports teams.

 History

 Rogue originally started in 2007 in Toledo, Ohio, by Bill Henniger when he had difficulty finding the necessary equipment for his new gym, a CrossFit affiliate.
 He set up an e-commerce one-stop site roguefitness.com, with the intention of selling all the equipment necessary for a CrossFit gym.
 Initially, Rogue only sold other manufacturers' equipment through its website, but there were still issues with customers having to deal with multiple manufacturers and their own shipping fees and schedules, as well as equipment not entirely suitable for CrossFit.
 In order to resolve the issues and speed up the delivery, the company started warehousing the equipment and eventually building some of the equipment itself.
 The company relies primarily on local and U.S. manufacturing to allow it to respond quicker to demand.

 The company grew into a 5000 sqfoot facility in Columbus that was next to a CrossFit box that Henniger also owned.
 Rogue began offering more products and also started manufacturing more of them.
 It had a 175000 sqfoot manufacturing facility by 2014.
+It produces a variety of strength training equipment, such as barbells, dumbbells, kettlebells and medicine balls, and as well as other exercise products, such as its Echo Bike.

 Rogue Europe launched in Finland in January 2014 with Juha Puonti and 2009 CrossFit Games male champion Mikko Salo.
 It opened a branch in Belgium for its European customers.

 In 2018, Rogue moved into a 600000 sqfoot building on 30 acre, a former Timken Company property located on the southwest corner of East Fifth and Cleveland avenues in Columbus.
 The new building consolidated their administrative, manufacturing, distribution, and retail operations.
 It includes two gyms and showroom.
 It acquired a series of other fitness-related companies, including Nebula Fitness in 2012, Pendlay, OSO Barbell and Reflex Fitness Products in 2018, and powerlifting equipment manufacturer Ghost Strong in 2022.

 Rogue was a contender for Inc.'s 2018 Company of the Year.

 Rogue Fitness had 200 employees in 2014, increasing to 600 in 2019, and 850 in 2020.
 It has 1,400 employees worldwide as of 2022.